madrkash/ProductAPI/README.md

 ### Unit Testing
 1. Used **xUnit** as the Unit testing library along with Moq.
 2. Employed Object builder pattern for keeping unit tests clean and simple.
-3. Employed Xunit Data Driven testing where applicable with both *InlineData* and *ClassData*.
+3. Employed Xunit Data Driven testing where applicable with both *InlineData* and *ClassData* attributes implementation.
 4. Tested all the individual components with specific responsibilities separately.

 ### Integration Testing